Monkestation/monke-wiki/jobs/antagonists/traitor.md

 # Your Tools

 Alright, you know your objectives!
 Time to accomplish those goals to get even more cool toys!
 The Syndicate treats you much better than Centcom: on your person, you will have an uplink containing a starting 20 telecrystals itching to be spent on traitory goods.
-The uplink will either be hidden in your PDA, Radio Headset, pen or a pre-installed uplink implant Implant Case.png(-4 starting TC).
+The uplink will either be hidden in your PDA, Radio Headset, pen or a pre-installed uplink implant (-4 starting TC).
 With a PDA uplink, you will be given a code consisting of a phonetic alphabet letter, and a three-digit number.
 The Headset uplink can be accessed by tuning it to a specific frequency, and the pen can be accessed by turning the head a certain number of degrees two times, like a safe.

 Check Syndicate Items for a more detailed description on the goods, but don't go racing off to order those items ASAP.
 Although it can be useful to get items early, holding off until you need the item also has merit, so 6 crystals don't get wasted on an doorjack when you find the captain's spare ID on that assistant you just killed.
 Some items require you to pool your telecrystals with other traitors; other items are role-specific, like the Clown Car.